Max out your social media and privacy

-Be careful about third party apps!
+Be careful about third-party apps!

 Resist accepting ALL friend and follower requests.

-Max out your privacy settings
+Max out your social media and privacy

 Here’s a video from Loving Social Media on how to change your Facebook Privacy Settings: